leezisheng/Domino-Series-Expansion-Board/Data-Conversion-Board/README.md

 The data conversion board is an expansion module used for acquiring signal waveforms or outputting signals via I2C serial communication interface.
 The main features are as follows:
 - **Compact Design**: Can directly connect to the XIAO series main control board or be used as an independent module; uses an IPEX1 interface for signal input and output, which is compact in size.
 - **I2C Interface**: Provides an I2C bus interface for stacking, supporting up to 4 expansion boards, with a maximum of 16 signal input channels and 2 signal output channels.
 - **Signal Input and Output**: The input signal sampling rate is up to 860Hz, and the output signal maximum frequency is 50KHz.
-A single expansion board supports 4 signal input channels and 1 signal output channel.
+A single expansion board supports 4 signal input channels and 1 signal output channel.It features an onboard 16-bit high-precision ADC and a 12-bit DAC chip, making it suitable for precise signal acquisition applications.
 - **Signal Input Filtering**: The signal input section uses small filter capacitors to eliminate high-frequency noise, ensuring smoother input signals.
 - **Signal Output Buffer Isolation**: A voltage follower is placed at the signal output to improve the driving capability of the output signal and isolate the front and rear stages of the circuit.
 - **Stable Power Supply**: Tantalum capacitors are used in the operational amplifier section for filtering, ensuring stable power supply.